lumostone/eth2xk8s/README.md

     git clone https://github.com/lumostone/eth2xk8s.git
     ```

 2. Change values in the target client's values.yaml.
-For example, `./prysm/helm/values.yaml`.
+For example, change values in `./prysm/helm/values.yaml` for prysm client.

     We recommend checking each field in `values.yaml` to determine the desired configuration.
 Fields that need to be changed or verified before installing the chart are the following ones: